kiwidamien/StackedTurtles/content/pages/about.md

 We should not be come up with contrived ways to convince others that our models are &quot;right&quot;.
 It is far more useful to test our models against competing models, and adopt whichever one seems to have more predictive power.
 </li>
 <li>*But it's models all the way down*<br/>
-This story is told from the point of view of a reductionalist.
+This story is told from the point of view of a reductionist.
 Such a person might believe that the stuff around us is made of atoms, which is made of subatomic particles, which are made of .... (?); but that eventually this chain of reasoning ends.
 Even if it ends in the physical world (and it is not clear that it does), models of realistic problems will be able to be refined and replaced by a &quot;better model&quot; that captures more nuance in the data.
 So in defense of the argument made by the audience member, it seems that it really is *models all the way down*.
 </li>
 </ul>